A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Introduction

 Though high-order accuracy can be obtained, solid difficulties remain for DG methods in solving problems with complex interfaces.
 To fit curved interfaces, Cangiani et al. \cite{Cangiani2018adaptive} introduced elements with curved faces to give an adaptive DG method recently.
-As one of the latest work on unfitted mesh, Burman and Ern \cite{Burman2018unfitted} proposed a hybrid high-order method, while an extra assumption on the meshes are required to ensure the mesh cells are cut favorably by the interface \cite{Massjung2012unfitted, Wang2014unfitted}.
+As one of the latest work on unfitted mesh, Burman and Ern \cite{Burman2018unfitted} proposed a hybrid high-order method, while an extra assumption on the meshes are required to ensure the mesh cells are cut favorably by the interface \cite{Massjung2012unfitted}.
 In this paper, we are trying to propose a DG method on unfitted mesh for the interface problem still using Nitsche's method.
-The noval point is that we adopt a new approximation space by patch reconstruction with one degree of freedom(DOF) per element following the methodology in \cite{li2016discontinuous, li2017discontinuous}.
+The novel point is that we adopt a new approximation space by patch reconstruction with one degree of freedom (DOF) per element following the methodology in \cite{Li2016discontinuous, Li2017discontinuous}.
 The new space may be regarded as a subspace of the approximation space used in \cite{Massjung2012unfitted}.
-Thanks to the flexibility in choosing reconstruction patches, we may allow the interface to intersect with elements in a very general manner, in comparison to the methods in \cite{Burman2018unfitted, Massjung2012unfitted}.
+Thanks to the flexibility in choosing reconstruction patches, we may allow the interface to intersect elements in a very general manner, in comparison to the methods in \cite{Burman2018unfitted, Massjung2012unfitted}.
 Following the standard DG discretization, the elliptic interface problem is approximated by using a symmetric interior penalty bilinear form with a Nitsche-type penalization at the interface.
 The optimal error estimate is then derived in both DG energy norm and $L^2$ norm.
-We note that classical DG methods for elliptic problems were challenged \cite{hughes2000comparison, zienkiewicz2003discontinuous} since it may use more DOFs than traditional conforming FE methods.
+The patch reconstruction can provide the stability near the interface and no cut-dependent numerical flux is used.
+We note that the idea of using the patch of interface elements to improve the numerical stability can also be found in \cite{Guzman2017finite, Chu2010new, Huang2017unfitted, Guo2019higher}.
+In addition, the classical DG methods for elliptic problems were challenged \cite{hughes2000comparison, zienkiewicz2003discontinuous} since it may use more DOFs than traditional conforming FE methods.
 As a new observation, we demonstrate by numerical examples that using our new approximation space, one needs much less DOFs than classical DG methods.
-For high-order approximations, number of DOFs can be even less than conforming FE methods to achieve the same accuracy.
+For high-order approximations, number of DOFs can be even less than conforming FE methods to achieve the same numerical error.